HashNuke/rotor/README.md

 # Rotor

-Robot is a build system for Elixir projects.
-Use it to compile things, run commands or do anything that requires being run when files change.
+Rotor is a build system for Elixir projects.
+Use it to compile things, run commands or do anything that needs to be run when files change.

+**NOTE:** Rotor is *not* a replacement for mix.
+Rotor is inspired by [gulp](https://github.com/gulpjs/gulp) and is intended to be used as your sidekick during development.

 > *[Wreckers][1] don't call for backup, they call for cleanup ~!*